maitreyak/maitreyak.github.io/README.md

-Computer science for Mentat (or some other cool reference)
+Computer science for Mentats (or some other cool reference)
 ===================